Tuesday, December 8, 2009

 Contemplating Being a Parent and a Behavior Analyst Part 1.

 I listened to Jeannie Golden present this year (again) on childhood trauma and attachment issues.
 Of course, she seemed to blend all facets of her behavior analytical background and personality perfectly as she parented her daughter.
-I'm not sure if it was because she is one of the first behavior analysts I've heard speak as a "parent" or even if she is an "excellent" behavior analyst.
-However, I found myself wanting to be just like her!
-After the presentation I spoke with her briefly to ask her one question:
+I'm not sure if it was because she is one of the first behavior analysts I've heard speak as a "parent" or even if she is an "excellent" behavior

 "Did you take data while targeting specific behaviors with your child?"